 - Map and Locations

-Presentations from the Center for Applied Behavioral Health Policy’s past, annual Summer Institutes.
+Presentations from the Center for Applied Behavioral Health Policy’s past Summer Institutes.

-The 17th Annual Summer Institute will be held July 19-22, 2016 at the beautiful Hilton Sedona Resort at Bell Rock, in Sedona Arizona.
+The 17th Annual Summer Institute was held July 19-22, 2016 at the Hilton Sedona Resort at Bell Rock in Sedona Arizona.
 This year’s theme is Multisytem Approaches to Recovery and Resiliency.

-Our theme this year, Innovations & Essentials for Advancing Health, focuses on a wide variety of topics relevant to Arizona's behavioral health, criminal justice, and child welfare professionals, and provides excellent messaging platforms for new and emergent state and federal policies and programmatic approaches.
-A feature event during Summer Institute, theTown Hall Forum, brings together concerned citizens, and community and state leaders to address critical issues impacting or impacted by behavioral health services.
+Innovations & Essentials for Advancing Health, the theme of the conference, focused on a wide variety of topics relevant to Arizona's behavioral health, criminal justice, and child welfare professionals, and provided excellent messaging platforms for new and emergent state and federal policies and programmatic approaches.
+A feature event during Summer Institute, theTown Hall Forum, brought together concerned citizens, and community and state leaders to address critical issues impacting or impacted by behavioral health services.